Time Is the Variable. Tone Is the Goal.

 Option B: Write a quick note.
 "Moved OD tone from noon to about 2 o'clock.
 Less fizz on bridge pickup.
 Still a little harsh above the 12th fret — try rolling back presence next time."
 That note is tomorrow's starting point.
 Without it, you'll spend the first five minutes of your next session remembering where you left off.

 Either approach takes two minutes once you build the habit.
 The other three minutes?
 Play something you love.
 No agenda, no adjustments.
-Just the sound you have right now, which is a little better than it was twenty minutes ago.
+Just the sound you built tonight.

 The One-Change-Per-Session Rule